bhoffman0/CSAwesome2/_sources/Stories/Interviewees/J_Gilbert.rst

 Dr. Juan Gilbert
 :::::::::::::::::::::::::::::::::::::

-.. role:: raw-html(raw)
-   :format: html

-:raw-html:`<font color="CadetBlue"><em>"My strength [is] be design and implementation.
+"My strength [is] be design and implementation.
 Being able to look at a problem, design something and build prototypes and things.
-That's what I enjoy and that's what I would say I'm pretty good at."</em></font>`
+That's what I enjoy and that's what I would say I'm pretty good at."

 .. image:: ../../../_static/Interviewees/J_Gilbert.jpg
     :width: 350